 She put away the phone, and looked around again.
 Britta wondered if she was still recording.

 “When do you want me to start?” asked Britta.
 “The launch is tomorrow, isn’t it?
 Should I go in with everyone else?
 Dad says the servers will probably crash.”

 Dr Reedy frowned.
 “Yes, well, that’s unlikely.
 We’ve taken special precautions to make sure that doesn’t happen.”

-Britta wasn’t sure what those precautions were, but she was more that familiar with how often things went smoothly on launch day for a new game.
+Britta wasn’t sure what those precautions were, but she was more than familiar with how rarely things went smoothly on launch day for a new game.
 Mostly by the shouts and cries of dismay coming from Dad’s office as he tried to log in.